Hush, Hush (series): Graphic Novel

 In 2011 Sea Lion Books published a graphic novel adaptation of Hush, Hush.
 Fitzpatrick stated that the graphic novel would consist of three volumes and that Jennyson Rosero would be drawing the series.
 During the book's development Fitzpatrick solicited reader reactions by posting preliminary images on her website, with Sea Lion Books altering some of the designs based on how they were received.

 Reception

 Critical reception for the series has been mostly positive, with Crescendo spending ten weeks on the New York Times Best Sellers list and being named one of YALSA's Teens’ Top Ten for 2011.
 Kirkus Reviews praised the first entry but gave a mixed review of Crescendo, remarking that the plot was "drawn out" and shared many similarities to the first novel.

+Silence was nominated for the 2011 Goodreads Choice Awards for Reader's Favorite Young Adult Fantasy & Science Fiction and Reader's Favorite Goodreads author.